Click here to download the PDF of the Comptroller’s brochure on taxpayers who were residents of Maryland for part of the year.

 - If you are not itemizing deductions, you must use the standard deduction.
 The standard deduction must be prorated using the Maryland income factor.
 Calculate the standard deduction using the worksheet in Instruction 16 of the tax booklet.
 Prorate the standard deduction using the following formula: Standard deduction X Maryland income factor = Prorated standard deduction.
 Enter the prorated amount on line 17 of Form 502 and check the Standard Deduction Method box.

 - The value of your exemptions (line 19) must be prorated using the Maryland income factor.
 Use this formula: Total state exemption amount X Maryland income factor = Prorated exemption amount.
 Enter the prorated exemption amount on line 19 of Form 502.

 - You must prorate your earned income, poverty level and refundable earned income credits (if you qualify) using the Maryland income factor.
 See Instruction 26 in the Maryland tax booklet to see how the factor is applied.

 Part-year residents with pensions

 Part-year residents with pensions should complete the pension exclusion worksheet using total taxable pension and total Social Security and Railroad Retirement benefits as if you were a full-year resident.
 Prorate the amount on line 5 by the number of months of Maryland residence divided by 12.
-However, if you begin to receive your pension during the tax year you became a Maryland resident, use a proration factor of the number of months you were a resident divided by the number of months the pension was received.
+However, if you began receiving your pension during the tax year you became a Maryland resident, use a proration factor of the number of months you were a resident divided by the number of months the pension was received.